1929 UK & Ireland Greyhound Racing Year

-The 1929 UK & Ireland Greyhound Racing Year was the fourth year of greyhound racing in the United Kingdom and Ireland.
+The 1929 UK & Ireland Greyhound Racing Year was the fourth year of greyhound racing in the United Kingdom and the third year of greyhound racing in Ireland.

 Summary

 1929 was an unusual year for greyhound racing because the boom experienced during the two previous years suddenly slowed.
 The total annual attendance across the country for 1929 increased slightly to 15,855,162 from 13,695,275 (in 1928).
 Prize money was cut and the construction of new greyhound tracks had slowed down dramatically.
 The fledgling industry had seemingly reached a peak but the arrival of Mick the Miller from Ireland was about to make greyhound racing the nation's pastime.

 The public flocked in their tens of thousands to watch the first star of greyhound racing; he had arrived from Ireland with eleven wins from fifteen including winning the Spring Cup and National Cup at Shelbourne Park.
 The £10 entry fee was sent to London after the National Cup so that he could travel over for the 1929 English Greyhound Derby.
 Mick the Miller broke the 30 second barrier for 525 yards recording 29.82 in first round qualifying that led to his owner Father Martin Brophy auctioning his star on the terrace steps.
 He sold to a London Bookmaker Albert Williams for 800 guineas.
 It was huge amount of money in 1929 and was well documented in the evening newspapers.
 The bid beat off an attempt by Wimbledon deputy chairman Arundel Kempton to buy the brindle dog.
 Mick the Miller went on to win the Derby and would take up residence at the Burhill kennels of Sidney Orton when in December Arundel Kempton finally got his dog, he purchased Mick the Miller for an incredible £2,000 as a present to his wife.